Harman Grisewood: Announcer, abdication crisis

 In 1933 he joined the BBC staff as an announcer and continued until 1936.
-He embarked on an arduous self-education plan catching up on T.S.
-Eliot and Christopher Dawson whose Progress and Religion had great influence on him.
+He embarked on an arduous self-education plan catching up on T. S. Eliot and Christopher Dawson whose Progress and Religion had great influence on him.
 Jacques Maritain's neo-Thomistic Art and Scholasticism became the central text for Grisewood and his Catholic friends.
 Like Eric Gill, who they admired they redefined the autonomy of art, denying the conventional distinction between the sacred and profane.
 Grisewood wrote "we do not believe the art of Salvator Rosa was religious because he painted so many pious Madonnas and the art of Renoir was not because he painted none."
 They believed that lowly practices such as plumbing and feeding pigs were not to be despised and that the BBC announcing was part of the scheme of things.

 Disillusionment set in over Edward VIII's abdication crisis.
 In September 1936 he was involved in anxious discussions about what would happen if the King decided that he wished to broadcast without the previous knowledge of the government and the Director General.
 Grisewood felt that the King should be able to broadcast whenever he liked without any consultations and resolved that if he were on duty and received a telephone request from the King he would give him full facilities.
-The King’s broadcast was transmitted from Windsor Castle with Lord Reith in attendance, a watershed, and Grisewood knew that many of the values he believed in had been defeated permanently.
+The King's broadcast was transmitted from Windsor Castle with Lord Reith in attendance, a watershed, and Grisewood knew that many of the values he believed in had been defeated permanently.

 From 1936 until 1939 he was 'Assistant to the Programme Organiser'.
-From 1939-41 he was 'Assistant Director Programme Planning'.
+From 1939 to 1941 he was 'Assistant Director Programme Planning'.

 Wartime – Assistant Controller, European Division

-From 1941–1945 Grisewood was 'Assistant Controller, European Division'.
+From 1941 to 1945 Grisewood was 'Assistant Controller, European Division'.
 This was major leap from a relatively obscure post in Broadcasting House to become second in command to Sir Ivone Kirkpatrick at Bush House, London.
 Kirkpatrick, a career diplomat, had been transferred by the Government using its wartime powers, from the Foreign Office to the new post of controller of the European division, responsible to the Director-General.
 Grisewood was appointed as a balancing influence with broadcasting skills.
-He was acting controller from 1945–1946.
+He was acting controller from 1945 to 1946.